-You can either mix half portions of both water and alcohol then mix it with a capful of white vinegar or you can use 70% water and some window cleaner along with the same amount of alcohol.
-Using an ammonia-based cleaner is not recommended as it can damage the car’s dashboard, seats, and other interior components.
+You can either mix half the portions of water and alcohol and then mix with a cap full of white vinegar, or you can use 70% water and some window cleaner together with the same amount of alcohol.
+It is not recommended to use an ammonia-based cleaner as it can damage the dashboard, seats, and other interior components of the car.

 Points to Remember

-Here are some important pointers you should remember while cleaning the inside of your windshield.
+Here are some important tips that you should follow when cleaning the inside of your windshield.

-- Always wash the inside of your windshield last after you have cleaned the whole car including the exterior and the interior parts
+- Always wash the inside of your windscreen last after you have cleaned the entire vehicle, including the exterior and interior parts.

-- Clean the inside of your car windshield at night or when the temperature is cooler.
-This will prevent the glass cleaner to evaporate quickly.
-In hot sunny weather, you’ll notice that the glass cleaner will get evaporated much quickly compared to cool weather.
+- Clean the inside of your car windscreen at night or in cooler temperatures.
+This will prevent the glass cleaner from evaporating quickly.
+In hot, sunny weather, you will find that the glass cleaner evaporates very quickly compared to cooler weather.

-- Always use a clean towel or rag when cleaning the inside of your car windshield.
-Using the same rag or cloth to clean other parts of the car as well as the windshield will leave marks and dust on the glass.
-It is recommended that you also use multiple towels to clean the windshield for a better result.
+- Always use a clean towel or rag when cleaning the inside of your car windscreen.
+Using the same cloth or rag to clean other parts of the car and the windshield will leave marks and dust on the windshield.
+It is recommended that you also use several towels to clean the windshield for a better result.

-Now that the inside of your car windshield is clean and sparkling, it’ll be nice if you maintain it properly.
-Keeping your car parked under the shade or in the garage is a good idea as it will prevent the oil and grease from the dash to get accumulated on the glass.
-You can also prevent off-gassing by slightly opening the windows while the car is parked.
+Now that the inside of the windshield of your car is clean and shiny, it will be nice if you take proper care of it.
+It’s a good idea to park your car under the shade or in the garage because then the oil and grease from the dashboard will not be able to collect on the windscreen.
+You can also prevent off-gassing by opening the windows slightly while the car is parked.